imaddde867/spotify-clusters/README.md

 ## 📋 Overview

-This project applies advanced unsupervised machine learning techniques to analyze Spotify track features, cluster similar songs together, and generate personalized music RECOMMENDATIONs.
+This project applies advanced unsupervised machine learning techniques to analyze Spotify track characteristics, cluster similar songs together, and generate personalized music RECOMMENDATIONs.
 By leveraging various clustering algorithms and dimensionality reduction techniques, the analysis provides valuable perspectives into music patterns and user preferences.

 **[📄 View Complete Analysis (PDF)](main.pdf)** • View the detailed analysis and results without running the code.

 ## 🔍 Key Objectives

-• Extract and analyze audio features from Spotify tracks
+• Extract and analyze audio characteristics from Spotify tracks
 • Segment songs based on their audio characteristics
 • Discover hidden patterns in music data
 • Build a RECOMMENDATION system for personalized music suggestions